fmaida/smol.pub/README.md

-# smol.pub
+# Upload your articles on smol.pub

-Python script to upload your articles to <https://smol.pub>
+This is a Python script that will allow you to upload your articles to <https://smol.pub> directly from your terminal.
 For further information about smol.pub, please visit <https://smol.pub/manual>

 ## How to install this utility